Picovoice/rhino/binding/android/README.md

 There is also the option to pass an error callback, which will be invoked if an error is encountered while RhinoManager is processing audio.

-RequireEndpoint is the parameter which indicates if Rhino should wait for a silence before infering context.
+RequireEndpoint is the parameter which indicates if Rhino should wait for a silence before inferring context.
 Default is set to true.

 These optional parameters can be set through the Builder functions `setModelPath`, `setSensitivity`, `setErrorCallback` and `setRequireEndpoint`:
 ```java